SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

    <br>![](../ex3/images/ex162-32-4.png)
    <br>

-5. Back in the 'Copy' dialog, title the Name of the IFlow as
+5. Back in the 'Copy' dialog, title the Name of the integration flow as
    ```
    Sales Order Event to Hana Vector DB for AI Grounding - IN162-0**
    ```